jonaswagner2826/TeachingPortfolio/LectureExample_2ndOrderSystemDynamcis/lectureOutline.md

   - Whiteboard (an option...)
     - print-out and such like in MECH 4310 review sessions?
   - Presentation
-    - Write on slides? (i.e. Shad class)
+    - Write on slides? (i.e. Shad class) <--- my preference
-    - Use as reference w/ whiteboard or similar
+    - Use as reference w/ whiteboard or similar *** (I agree mostly w/ Justin on this choice)
 - Interaction/Presentation Style
   - Being humble/laid-back/honest isn't going to work in this demo...
+    - Well mabye... just not to the same level as you did when a TA
   - How much 4th wall breaking?
+    - Only at start and mabye the end
 -